roidrage/paperplanes/_posts/2010-8-12-inconvenient_caveat_about_mongodbs_replica_sets.md

 issue](http://jira.mongodb.org/browse/SERVER-1512), though it's hard for me to say from the commits what exactly happens.
 The documentation does not at all reflect these changes, but improvements are on the way.
 I'm still not happy about some of the design decision, but they're rooted in the way MongoDB currently works, and changing that is unlikely to happen, but at least losing data doesn't seem to be an option anymore.
-If making a bit of a fool out of myself in helping to improve on the documentation front, so be it.
+If making a bit of a fool out of myself helped to improve on the documentation front, so be it.
 I can live with that.